mwiget/vmxlwaftr/README.md

 ## Release v0.7

+- Test mode: if a PCI address doesn't exist, its replaced with a tap interface (xe0, xe1, ..) and a packet generator gets launched (/packetblaster-xe0.sh).
+Great for development, not useful for performance testing (uses linux bridges)

+- Support new Occam images by passing the directory name containing the images instead of the vMX tar file name

 - Use config drive to load license keys

 - Cirros test image for CI instead of vMX